German challenger banks: who’s who (and what’s their tech)

 Based in Berlin, insha is a digital offshoot of Istanbul-based Albaraka Türk Participation Bank and was first developed in mid-2017.

-Kemal Payza, API program manager at Albaraka and previously business development manager, leads the project, and has put together and 20-person team across insha’s Berlin base and Albaraka’s Istanbul HQ.
+Kemal Payza, API programme manager at Albaraka and previously business development manager, leads the project, and has put together and 20-person team across insha’s Berlin base and Albaraka’s Istanbul HQ.

 Albaraka Türk Participation Bank and solarisBank underpin technology and infrastructure for insha.
 Its debit card is provided by Mastercard.